rks101/eglinux/README.md

 ## Transfer files using Secure Copy scp

 Using Secure Copy or SCP, we can transfer files to and from local to remote systems.
-Underneath, scp uses SSH for auth and encryption.
+Underneath, scp uses SSH for authentication and encryption.

 ```
 scp SOURCE DESTINATION